 For more information, please contact:

 Student Coordinators of Diversity and Inclusion Blaise Guerriero and Caroline Stadler, firstname.lastname@example.org

 Associate Director of Community and Leadership Education, Julie LeBlanc, email@example.com

-Diversity Discussions: All students and organizations are invited to express any concerns, updates or opinions about diversity-related issues to Diversity Fellowship every Friday from 4-4:15 p.m. in VC 217.
+Diversity Discussions: All students and organizations are invited to express any concerns, updates or opinions about diversity-related issues to Diversity Fellowship every Friday from 4-4:15 p.m. in VC 219.

-Application Process: To be considered for membership, all students (undergraduate and graduate) must go through an application process.
+Application Process: To be considered for membership, interested students (undergraduate and graduate) must go through an application process.
 This period can take place in the fall or spring semester, depending on the decision of the current members of Diversity Fellowship.
-Each applicant must fill out an application, located in the Office of Student Leadership and Engagement, and complete an interview.
-All applicants must:
+Each applicant must fill out an application on OrgSync and complete an interview.

 on campus and in the community.
+Diversity

 Fellows will serve as a liaison between the student body and The University of